 Why you need a brand image?

 Consumers are drawn to companies that have a strong brand image.
-They are also more inclined to stay loyal to a particular brand, they know trust.
-And dare we say, love.
+They are also more inclined to stay loyal to a particular brand, they know to trust.
+And dare we say love.

 A brand has to offer emotional value.
 It has to include a promise that you deliver, a personality your customers relate to, a look and a voice that is fitting for your brand personality.